-Even if it's warm out, there's something nourishing about a steaming bowl of ramen (but it also can't be beat in the dead of winter).
-Boston keeps getting more worthy destinations for this revered hot, slurpy noodle soup.
+When chilly weather has you seeking something warming and nourishing, a steaming bowl of ramen will hit the spot.
+The best ramen in Boston can be found in tiny nooks and hip restaurants, and worthy destinations for slurping this hot noodle soup continue to open.
 Whether it's a no-frills joint that focuses on one style of ramen (and does it well) or a higher-end, more modern take, Boston has it.
 You’ll find Jiro style, Sapporo style, and ramens with a twist.
 For other Asian specialties, check out Boston's best sushi, Boston's best Japanese restaurants, or the best Chinese restaurants in Boston.

 RECOMMENDED: Full guide to the best restaurants in Boston